United States courts of appeals: History

 The Judiciary Act of 1789 established three circuits, which were groups of judicial districts in which United States circuit courts were established.
 The original three circuits were given distinct names, rather than numbers: the Eastern, the Middle, and the Southern.
 Each circuit court consisted of two Supreme Court justices and the local district judge; the three circuits existed solely for the purpose of assigning the justices to a group of circuit courts.
 Some districts (generally the ones most difficult for an itinerant justice to reach) did not have a circuit court; in these districts the district court exercised the original jurisdiction of a circuit court.
 As new states were admitted to the Union, Congress often did not create circuit courts for them for a number of years.

-The number of circuits remained unchanged until the year after Rhode Island ratified the Constitution, when the Midnight Judges Act reorganized the districts into six numbered circuits, and created circuit judgeships so that Supreme Court justices would no longer have to ride circuit.
+The number of circuits remained unchanged until the Midnight Judges Act reorganized the districts into six numbered circuits, and created circuit judgeships so that Supreme Court justices would no longer have to ride circuit.
 This Act, however, was repealed in March 1802, and Congress provided that the former circuit courts would be revived as of July 1 of that year.
 But it then passed the new Judiciary Act of 1802 in April, so that the revival of the old courts never took effect.
 The 1802 Act restored circuit riding, but with only one justice to a circuit; it therefore created six new circuits, but with slightly different compositions than the 1801 Act.
 These six circuits later were augmented by others.
 Until 1866, each new circuit (except the short-lived California Circuit) was accompanied by a newly created Supreme Court seat.